Waitsnake/CVD_Stuff/README.md

 During practical testing, a major limitation of DCK17L became apparent.

-Strong corrections often caused highly saturated colors to collapse into large clipped regions.
+Strong corrections often caused highly saturated colors to collapse into clipped regions.

 For example: